-The Transit Security Advisory Committee (TSAC) for the San Francisco Bay Area Rapid Transit District (BART) is the citizen and community oversight committee that works to ensure that Assembly Bill 716 (Dickinson) is implemented as the Legislature intended.
-AB 716 includes an annual report from BART on the statistics regarding prohibition orders and crimes of violence.
-AB716 is very helpful because it enables BART to use prohibition orders to focus attention on stay away orders.
-Stay away orders keep those who commit crimes of violence away from BART station(s).
+The Transit Security Advisory Committee (TSAC) for the San Francisco Bay Area Rapid Transit District (BART) is the citizen and community advisory committee that works to ensure that Assembly Bill 716 (Dickinson) is implemented as the Legislature intended.
+AB 716 requires an annual report from BART to the Legislature on the statistics regarding prohibition orders and crimes of violence.